The Last Days of Disco Captured by Photographer Bill Bernstein

 So, when you look back at the precise moment in disco history you captured, how do you perceive it now?

 This was a period of time when disco was massive... but so big in fact that there became an underground swelling of dissatisfaction with disco music across America.
 I think disco was so huge that people had enough of it.
-And then suddenly Studio 54 was closed down by the IRS for tax evasion and Steve Rubell and Ian Schrader were sent to jail for tax evasion.
+And then suddenly Studio 54 was closed down by the IRS for tax evasion and Steve Rubell and Ian Schrader were sent to jail.
 It was a weird time when I was shooting...
 Disco was at its peak and just about ready to fall.
 My foreword in the book is called "Last Dance" and the picture is a brick wall outside a club called 2001 Odyssey, in Bay Ridge, Brooklyn, where someone has spray-painted 'Disco Sucks' on the wall.

 You caught the last days of disco...